Outgoing Student Mobility for Studies

 All the above-mentioned exam results are valid for the student selection phase at GTU, and students are also obliged to meet the additional language proficiency requirements that may be requested by the universities where they are placed.

-2. Transcript
+2. Transcript of Academic Records

 3. Documents Required for Additional Points and/or Additional Grant Support

-Students are required to upload official documents showing their status that will enable them to receive additional points and/or additional grants within the scope of the evaluation criteria and additional grant support.
+Students are required to upload the official documents showing their status that will enable them to receive additional points and/or additional grants within the scope of the evaluation criteria and additional grant support.

 4. Profile photo